 In his article Cloud Solutions in the Financial Sector: A Technological and Cultural Shift, authors Alex Petros, Director of Finance at First Republic Bank, and Lubomir Lubomirov, CIO at Open Technology Solutions, talk about cloud adoption in banking and the culture shift required for successful migration to more secure, scalable and cost-effective platforms.
 They point out that cloud technology “has the potential to steer an entire industry towards a new delivery paradigm.”

-Banking security in 2020 will be impacted by political and social forces, technological and legislative.
-Mobile channel and the move towards open banking are two specific areas of risk Mark Crichton cites in his Information Age article Four ways banking security will change in 2020.
+Banking security will continue to be impacted by political and social forces, technological and legislative.
+Mobile channel and the move towards open banking are two specific areas of risk Mark Crichton cites in his Information Age article.
 Mobile banking will overtake phone and desktop banking due to its convenience and the preferences of Millennials and Gen Z. Fraudsters looking to penetrate those systems pose threats to banking.
 Also, hackers will exploit open banking applications that allow third parties to obtain and use customer data from banks.
 On the one hand, it’s great for customers to enjoy a seamless and fully integrated digital banking experience.
 But that opens them up to potential personal data breaches.
 Higher levels of security will be needed by banks and third-party providers.

 Secure, Resilient Network Technology